 Courtney is a Chico native who grew up in a home with many different animals.
 While she loves all critters, she has a special connection with dogs.
 She loves them and they love her back just as much.
-Courtney is currently enrolled in an online vet assistant program and so her work with dog behavior at The Canine Connection is rounding out her professional development.
+Courtney is currently enrolled in a vet assistant program and so her work with dog behavior at The Canine Connection is rounding out her professional development.
 When not at work, Courtney might be found outdoors on the warm days or indoors on the cool days, cuddling with her sweet Dachsund.

 Brandon is a cool dude with a huge heart.
 He has always loved dogs and his special connection with them shows in the TLC he provides to the VIIPS (very important and impressive pooches) who are with us overnight.
 Prior to joining The Canine Connection as our "night owl" (one of our team members who stays overnight with the dogs), Brandon worked with persons with disabilities.
 His border collie, Sister, was his sidekick in this work and he discovered the wonderful effect that an affectionate and well-trained dog can have on people in need.
 Brandon lives in Durham with Laura and Nicky and their dog, Razzie.